sveltejs/svelte/site/content/blog/2020-12-01-whats-new-in-svelte-december-2020.md

 2. Svelte now includes an export map, which explicitly states which files can be imported from its npm package (**3.29.5** with some fixes in **3.29.6** and **3.29.7**)

 ## What's going on in Sapper?
-Lots of new typecript definitions to make editing Sapper apps even easier!
-Dynamic imports also should now work in `client.js` files.
+Lots of new TypeScript definition improvements to make editing Sapper apps even easier!
+CSS for dynamic imports also should now work in `client.js` files.
 (Unreleased)

 ## What's the deal with SvelteKit?
 We're glad you asked!
 If you didn't catch Rich's blog post from early last month, [you can find it here](https://svelte.dev/blog/whats-the-deal-with-sveltekit)!